aggression-to-the-mean/AttM/For-The-People/_posts/2021-01-20-Understanding-Fight-Odds.md

 you with the largest positive number because that number describes the profit you could be making.

-In our example, as noted above, 5Dimes has Kattar as a +140 underdog.
+In our example, as noted above, BetWay has Chiesa as a +120 underdog.
 However, according to
 [www.bestfightodds.com](https://www.bestfightodds.com/#), Pinnacle lists
-Kattar at +145.
-Therefore, if you bet $100 on Kattar with Pinnacle and he wins, you will make $5 more than you would have if you had placed your bet with 5Dimes.
+Chiesa at +125.
+Therefore, if you bet $100 on Chiesa with Pinnacle and he wins, you will make $5 more than you would have if you had placed your bet with BetWay.

 Of course, $5 may not seem like much.
-However, if you compare Kattar’s best odds (+145) with his worst odds (+133 with Interhops), you have a
+However, if you compare the best odds (+125) for Chiesa to the worst odds (+110 with Bet365), you have a
-$12 difference (for a $100 bet).
-Moreover, often times, the difference between the best and worst odds for a given fighter can greatly exceed +12 points, especially when dealing with big favorites/underdogs (i.e. larger absolute numbers).
+$15 difference (for a $100 bet).

+Often times, the difference between the best and worst odds for a given fighter will be larger when dealing with big favorites/underdogs (i.e. larger absolute numbers) than it will be for closer match-ups (i.e. smaller absoluate numbers).

 NOTE: If you want to build an intuition for this, just spend a bit of time scanning the Moneyline / American Odds for a given UFC event listed